How to Hide Your IP Address with a Proxy

-Thus, even if you are using a proxy (or other hide IP solution) you may not be 100% sure that your IP address is not (somehow) detected!back to menu ↑
+Thus, even if you are using a proxy (or other hide IP solution) you may not be 100% sure that your IP address is not (somehow) detected!

 Risks when using a proxy service

 Unfortunately, not all proxies are reliable.
 It is known that malicious proxies log browser data, or even record usernames and passwords, or inject viruses.
 Thus, using free proxies is risky!
 It is recommended to use premium proxies (paid).

 When using a proxy service, you willingly hand over your information to an unknown party.
 It means you essentially expose your own network while you connect to someone else’s.
 Although unblocking websites will be possible, the potential risks involved may not be worth it.

 Important!
 NEVER use private data (like credit card info, PayPal id, passwords, SSN, etc.) while using a public or free proxy!
-The same applies to public Wifi as you never know when someone is monitoring the traffic data.back to menu ↑
+The same applies to public Wifi as you never know when someone is monitoring the traffic data.